 Starting-Out John Derek Gets An I'll Be Seeing You Look-In

 I'll Be Seeing You would probably have done even better if an outfit other than United Artists had distributed.
 Selznick never trusted them to apply a best effort, part of reason he'd ultimately form his own, and ruinous, distrib division.
-Sad 40's fate for Selznick was time mostly devoted to packaging of stars, script, near-fully developed ventures, then peddle of the lot to other companies to finish up what DOS started, and then share bounty with him.
+Sad 40's fate for Selznick was time mostly spent packaging stars, script, near-fully developed ventures, then peddling the lot to other companies for finish of what DOS started, sharing bounty with him after.
 Bows for success would be taken by others, while an increasingly reckless Selznick too often gambled away his portion, a dreadful compulsion he and too many others of Hollywood royalty labored under.
 There should be a book or at least an essay on damage this habit inflicted on Classic Era makers, but I know not of any.
 Imagine earning one fortune after another and then tossing them upon soiled cloth of gaming tables.
 For Selznick and kin, it was a worse drug than heroin or alcohol.
 Again to I'll Be Seeing You, it pleases too as record of how Christmas was celebrated when holidays really looked like pages from Currier-Ives, or at least Sears-Roebuck.
-As that sort of charmed period piece, it will more than endure.
+As that sort of charmed period piece, I'll Be Seeing You will more than endure.

 4 Comments: